I. How to Apply for Federal Student Aid at Jackson State University

 - You must respond to all requests for additional documents and information.

-- No financial aid can be awarded until all required information and documents have been received and the verification process has been completed.
+- No federal financial aid can be awarded until all required information and documents have been received and the verification process has been completed.

 - Make sure all documents submitted are properly signed and dated.

 - You should submit all required worksheets and documents at the same time.